BigDataBiology/argNorm/README.md

 This is a very-first implementation (**not ready for production**), but you're welcomed to try it and provide feedback to make it better.

-We welcome your feedback on [GitHub Issue](https://github.com/BigDataBiology/argNorm/issues) page.
+We welcome your feedback on the [Issues Page](https://github.com/BigDataBiology/argNorm/issues).

 ## Supported databases